-Criminal offenses and associated penalties involving illegal drugs can be found in Chapters 34 and 34.1 of Title 13 of the Arizona Revised Statutes (ARS) at: azleg.state.az.us/ ArizonaRevisedStatutes.asp.
+Criminal offenses and associated penalties involving illegal drugs can be found in Chapters 34 and 34.1 of Title 13 of the Arizona Revised Statutes (ARS) at: Arizona Revised Statutes Title 13 Criminal Code

-The definitions associated with the ARS drug statutes can be found In ARS 13-3401 and in ARS 13-3451.
+The definitions associated with the ARS drug statutes can be found in Arizona Revised

+Statutes Title 13 Criminal Code.
 Each drug offense listed in Chapters 34 and 34.1 of ARS lists the corresponding penalty for the offense.

-Federal Offenses and Penalties - Information regarding federal offenses and penalties can be found on the Drug Enforcement Administration's web page.
+Federal Offenses and Penalties - Information regarding federal offenses and penalties can be found on the Drug Enforcement Administration's webpage.